 II.
 Joshua reminds the 2 and ½ tribes of their responsibilities (10-18)

-- We can accomplish more together as part of a team than our own.
-Joshua and the people of Israel could not have accomplished the task in front of them if they each split up and tried to do it on their own.
+We can accomplish more together as part of a team than on our own.
+Joshua and the people of Israel could not have accomplished the task in front of them if they each split up and tried to do it their own way by themselves.
 By working together toward the same goal they could accomplish much more.
 Are you on a team?
 Do you work together with other believers or do you just do things on your own?

 - It’s important to keep our promises.
 A lot of time had passed, but they still kept the promises they had made (even though they made them to a different person.)